1.2.10 Provisions, contingent liabilities and contingent assets

 Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

 Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 3: Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

-Fair value of cash and cash equivalents, trade receivables, other current financial assets, borrowings and other current financial liabilities is considered to be equal to the carrying amounts of these items due to their short-term nature.
+Fair value of cash and cash equivalents, trade receivables, and other current financial assets, and other current financial liabilities is considered to be equal to the carrying amounts of these items due to their short-term nature.

-Where such items are Non-current in nature, the same has been classified as Level 3 and fair value determined using adjusted net asset value method Similarly, unquoted equity instruments where most recent information to measure fair value is insufficient, or if there is a wide range of possible fair value measurements, cost has been considered as the best estimate of fair value.
+Where such items are Non-current in nature, the same has been classified as Level 3 and fair value determined using adjusted net asset value method.
+Similarly, unquoted equity instruments where most recent information to measure fair value is insufficient, or if there is a wide range of possible fair value measurements, cost has been considered as the best estimate of fair value.

 The fair value of investment in mutual funds has been determined based on quotes from mutual funds/ Asset management companies during the year.